comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 ### Test 1:
 A car can be created and stored in the database
-For this purpose we will create the frile testCreate.sh.
+For this purpose we will create the file testCreate.sh.
 This is called software testing.

 The **first step** is to check for the file.
 ```.sh